 9. Add an additional bit (as input) to the GPIO to read the value of SW1 on the User Input DIP switch on the board.
 Change the GPIO Data Bus Width parameter to 2.
 Having changed this generic, the range of the xps_gpio_0_GPIO_IO signal would now become [0:1].
 You must also make this change manually in the External Ports Connections section of the Ports tab.
 Add bit 1 of this signal to the system.ucf file and connect it to the pin for USER_INPUT1 (on the Multimedia board) or SW_1 (on the XUPV2P board).
-Find the pin number in your board's User Guide.
+Make sure read page 25 of schematic board and find the correct pin number.